The U.S. will leave the Paris climate accord on Nov. 4. But voters will decide for how long.

 At the same time, Trump’s abrupt reversal of U.S. climate policies and his disdain for the Paris accord have done little to outright derail the international effort.
 The European Union has adopted a Green Deal.
 Japan and Britain have announced more aggressive new targets.
 And China has set a goal of carbon neutrality by 2060, while Japan recently said it intends to reach that target in 2050.
 None of the other nearly 200 countries have followed the United States in withdrawing from the Paris agreement.

-“Nobody has in the last four years, and I don’t think they will in the future,” Peter Betts, an associate fellow at the U.K. think tank Chatham House, who served as a top E.U. climate negotiator, said on a call with reporters this week.
+“Nobody has in the last four years, and I don’t think they will in the future,” Peter Betts, an associate fellow at the U.K. think tank Chatham House, who served as a top European Union climate negotiator, said on a call with reporters this week.

 “The good news is the rest of world stayed in the Paris agreement,” Pete Ogden, vice president of energy, climate and the environment at the United Nations Foundation, said in an interview.
 “It shows the buy-in the agreement has even in face of the Trump administration rejecting it.”